tharunmandava/expense-manager/readme.md

 - [ ] delete group locally dropdown not closing when clicked on the button itself
 - [ ] adjust theme settings on settings page as well
+- [ ] save changes and delete button stuck to each other
 - [ ] when hovering on dropdown it should not trigger hover on group itself
 - [ ] select/deselect user not working in add expense
 - [x] share url not working on mobile